 Since a very young age Totti demonstrated a tremendous talent and it didn't take him long to emerge as a true leader and, eventually, the indisputed captain of Roma.
 Totti is famous for his goals, assists and his free kicks (not to mention his penalty kicks), all of which makes him a very complete player.

-Many consider Totti --who is married to TV personality Ilary Blasi with whom he has two children, Christian and Chanel -- a coach on the field and his power over the team is so strong he's the clear boss in the locker room.
+Many consider Totti - who is married to TV personality Ilary Blasi with whom he has two children, Christian and Chanel - a coach on the field and his power over the team is so strong he's the clear boss in the locker room.
 Unfortunately, sometimes Totti's personality overshadows the coach himself.
-A group of American investors from Boston bought A.S.
-Roma this year, and it will be very interesting to see how they will handle Totti, as any negative behavior or mishandling might result in seriously jeopardizing the team management.

 As of today, Totti is signed with Roma, where he will probably finish a career that has made him very rich and famous, but that lacks a number of trophies to accurately reflect his talent.
 Still, it's admirable that Totti has forgone more awards and accolades to stay with his hometown team for his entire career.